minump/HandsOn-RAG/README.md

 ## Prerequisites
 1. Computing env setup:
    - Use conda/miniconda to set up a virtual environment.
-If a virtual environment with python>=3.9 with a jupyter kernel, please skip the below steps.
+If you have a virtual environment with python>=3.9 with a jupyter kernel, use that env/kernel and skip the below steps.
       - a.
 Download the latest Miniconda3 installer from the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) web page.
       - b.
 From the Terminal (Mac/Linux) or Command Prompt (Windows) add [conda-forge](https://conda-forge.org/) package repository/channel to your environment:  ```conda config --add channels conda-forge```
       - c.
 Create the python environment (for this example we choose name rag-python3.9): ``` conda create -n rag-python3.9 python=3.9```